DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

-Researchers should disclose the aims of their projects and communicate the 'why' of the research to those involved in any research activities---whether an interview, ethnographic participant observation or a joint policy advocacy project.
+Researchers should disclose the aims of their projects and communicate the 'why' of the research to those involved in any research activities - whether an interview, ethnographic participant observation or a joint policy advocacy project.
 Researchers should be clear that theirs is not a 'view from nowhere', but a situated perspective.[^14chapter14_54] Issues of class, race, and locality of the researchers should be